Adarshmishra1507/farmer_help_portel/README.md

 # farmer_help_portel
-this project will help the fermer to store and sell the products online and  make there products valueable. author-adarsh mishra .
+this project will help the fermer to store and sell the products online and  make there products valueable.<br>
+author-adarsh mishra .